Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Dermatologists

-Some types of PI may lead to skin conditions, including severe conditions.
+Some types of PI may lead to skin conditions, including eczema, rashes, skin infections, or other inflammatory skin problems.
 For symptoms affecting the skin, you’ll likely be treated by a dermatologist.
-Eczema is a common skin condition linked to PI.
+A dermatologist can help diagnose skin symptoms and recommend treatments that fit your PI care plan.

 Allergists